Atmelfan/scpi-rs/README.md

  * Arbitrary data block struct serializer/deserializer integration with [packed_struct](https://docs.rs/packed_struct/0.3.0/packed_struct/)
  * Support for overlapped commands using futures
  * Double-precision float (`f64`) support.

-# Extensions
-The parser extends the SCPI-99 standard with some custom syntax:

- * UTF8 arbitrary data block, `#s"Detta är en utf8 sträng med roliga bokstäver`.
-Checked by the parser and emits a InvalidBlockData if the UTF8 data is malformed.

 # Contribution
 Contributions are welcome because I don't know what the fuck I'm doing.